-The Samba-3 networking you explored in Chapter 3, "Secure Office Networking" covers the finer points of configuration of peripheral services such as DHCP and DNS, and WINS.
+The Samba-3 networking you explored in covers the finer points of configuration of peripheral services such as DHCP and DNS, and WINS.
 You experienced implementation of a simple configuration of the services that are important adjuncts to successful deployment of Samba.

-An analysis of the history of postings to the Samba mailing list easily demonstrates that the two most prevalent Samba problem areas are
+An analysis of the history of postings to the Samba mailing list easily demonstrates that the two most prevalent Samba problem areas are demonstrates operation of a DHCP server and a DNS server as well as a central WINS server.
+You validated the operation of these services and saw an effective implementation of a Samba domain controller using the tdbsam passdb backend.

-- Defective resolution of a NetBIOS name to its IP address - Printing problems
+- Defective resolution of a NetBIOS name to its IP address - · Printing problems

 The exercises so far in this book have focused on implementation of the simplest printing processes involving no print job processing intelligence.
-In this chapter, you maintain that same approach to printing, but Chapter 5, "Making Happy Users" presents an opportunity to make printing more complex for the administrator while making it easier for the user.
+In this chapter, you maintain that same approach to printing, but presents an opportunity to make printing more complex for the administrator while making it easier for the user.